tidyverse/vroom/cran-comments.md

 ## revdepcheck results

-We checked 12 reverse dependencies (11 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 20 reverse dependencies (20 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages